HaxeFoundation/nekovm.org/www/pages/lua.md

 Access to values is entirely done through function calls in Lua.
 That means that accessing the `double` from a number or checking the value type consists of calling a C function that performs the operation.

 On the other hand, the Neko API directly expresses some common operations in terms of C macros.
-This way for instance, the the `val_float` operation to access the `double` is declared as the following :
+This way, for instance, the `val_float` operation to access the `double` is declared as the following :

 ```c
 #define val_float(v)	((vfloat*)(v))->f